mrcabbage972/freshbrew/README.md

 Change the model_name to be openai model in the smol_default_{java_version}.yaml file

 ### Target Java Version (Required)
-Need to add the target java version, such as 17 or 21 in your `.env` file:
+Need to add the target Java version, such as 17 or 21 in your `.env` file:
 ```
 TARGET_JAVA_VERSION=
 ```